 How Many Executive Assistant Levels Are There?

-Executive assistants generally operate at 3 levels:
+Executive assistants generally operate at three levels:

 - Junior Executive Assistants focus on task execution.